nardonykolyszyn/films-subscription/README.md

 1. fast_jsonapi VS AMS

 This gem is ridiculous faster than traditional implementation with AMS (See: https://medium.com/@raj.b.stretz/active-model-serializer-vs-fast-json-api-serializer-8338b939f01f), it's also designed to support multiple instrumentations, and different JSON resolvers making serializer a lot flexible.
+Aditionally it exposes too much more information that allow to identify resources.

 2. Build API instead of using --api-only flag.